smartgeber Logo

 Antwort der Redaktion

-One of the primary concerns with the transition to CentOS Stream is its impact on stability.
-Traditional CentOS users valued the rock-solid stability that came from its downstream relationship with RHEL.
-With CentOS Stream, updates are more frequent, which can introduce instability.
-This has led some to feel that CentOS, as they knew it, is dead.
+One of the primary concerns with the transition to CentOS Stream is the impact on stability.
+Traditional CentOS users valued the distribution for its reliability in production environments.
+With CentOS Stream, updates are more frequent, which can introduce changes that may not have been as thoroughly tested as those in a stable release.

 Whether CentOS Stream meets your needs depends on your specific use case.
-If you require a stable, production-ready environment, you might find CentOS Stream's rolling-release model challenging.
-However, if you're interested in contributing to the development of RHEL or need early access to new features, CentOS Stream could be a valuable tool.
+If your projects require a stable, predictable environment, you might consider exploring alternatives like Rocky Linux or AlmaLinux.
+However, if you’re interested in contributing to the future of RHEL and can handle a more dynamic update cycle, CentOS Stream might be a good fit.

 Last updated 3 mins ago